 Margie Elaine Page Neal was born November 20, 1946 to the late John A. and Mary M. (Walton) Page in St. Petersburg, Florida.
 She was the 2nd of 6 children, 4 of whom have proceeded her in death.
 Margie received most of her formal education in the Florida school system.
 At the age of 11, Margie met a lady by the name of Ms. Graham who would become very instrumental in her life.
 While in the course of attending high school due to circumstances, Margie had to leave and go to work full time to help support her family.

-To plant a memorial tree in honor of Margie E Neal (Page), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Margie E Neal (Page), please visit our Heartfelt Sympathies Store.

 In 1966 Margie married the love of her life Andrew Neal (deceased) and to this union seven beautiful children were born all uniquely special to her.
 Who affectionately refer to themselves as #’s 1, 2, 3,4,5,6, and 7.

 In 1970 in search of something different Margie along with her husband and their three small children relocated to Boston, MA.

 Margie was a “Jack of all trades”, as well as a Master of all.
 If it was something that needed to get done, Margie was sure to make it happen.
 Throughout life Margie has worked as a homemaker, in the healthcare industry, as a private caregiver for some of Boston’s prominent families giving care and affection to their elderly love ones as well as children, excellent cook, cosmetologist, seamstress, and political activist just to name a few.
 Whatever Margie put her hands to do, she did it with passion and affection.